On this page:

-If you don't have this agreement for your website yet, use the Generator to create it!
+If you don't have this agreement for your website yet, use our Terms & Conditions Generator to create it!

 The Terms and Conditions agreement can act as a legal contract between you, the mobile app owner or developer, and the users of your app.
 Like a Terms and Conditions for a website, this agreement for a mobile app would set the rules and terms that users must follow in order to use your app.

-If you don't have this agreement for your mobile app yet, use the Generator to create it!
+If you don't have this agreement for your mobile app yet, use our Terms & Conditions Generator to create it!

-Think of the Terms and Conditions as a legal contract that the SaaS company and its customers are signing together: the terms and rules as set in the agreement will govern the access to the app.
+Think of the Terms and Conditions as a legal contract that the SaaS company and its customers are signing together: the terms and rules as set in the agreement will govern the access.

-If you don't have this agreement for your SaaS app yet, use the Generator to create it!
+If you don't have this agreement for your SaaS app yet, use our Terms & Conditions Generator to create it!